I once felt like this too.

 Your confidence will grow.

-I offer you my encouragement, and what I knowledge I do have, in the hope that you will gain the confidence to make this change for your family.
+I offer you my encouragement, and what I knowledge I do have, in the hope that you will feel confident to make this change for your family.

 Questions are welcome in the comments section.